-(1) The Board voted to change the applicant's characterization of service to Honorable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission" mitigating the applicant's COVID vaccine refusal.
-Thus, the prior characterization is no longer appropriate.

-(2) The Board voted to change the reason for discharge to Completion of Required Active Service under the same rationale, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is KBK.

-(3) The Board voted to change the reentry code to RE-1.
+- (1) The Board determined the discharge is proper and equitable as the applicant was discharged with a Character of Honorable. - (2) The Board members discussed the applicant's file and based on length and quality of service, no prior misconduct, and COVID-19 vaccination refusal as the sole reason for separation, the Board concurred the current narrative is inequitable and warranted an upgrade.
+The Board found that, but for refusal to take the COVID-19 vaccine, the applicant would have completed their term of enlistment.
+The Board voted to change the reason for discharge to Completion of Required Active Service under the same pretexts, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is KBK. - (3) The Board voted to change the RE code to RE-1.